 Submit a Workshop Proposal for the AMS 2018 Annual Conference

-The call for workshop proposals for the AMS 2018 Annual Conference is open now through April 10 at 11:59 PM (ET).
+The call for workshop proposals for the AMS 2018 Annual Conference is now closed.

 Qualifications for Presenters